 - In all circumstances, the surgeon should be aware of the instructions for use of the implant and the technique manual produced by the manufacturer;

 - It is the surgeon’s personal responsibility to ensure that the components implanted are compatible and used in line with the manufacturer’s instructions;

 - Justification from deviating from the manufacturer’s guidance must be recorded.

 As a patient, the nature of the guidance is worrying.
 Do our surgeons need to be reminded, by way of formal guidance from their Association body, that devices implanted into the body should be used as directed by the manufacturer?
 That they should not be using devices that do not have a track record or have not been rated for use?
 It would seem so.

 Tamlin Bolton, solicitor at Pryers representing a number of claimants for injuries following hip surgery said “It’s a relief to see guidance like this published and disseminated across the NHS.
 Having acted for several patients left devastated following a hip replacement, all we want is for their best interests to be protected and for each patient to have as positive, successful an outcome from surgery as possible.”

 Pryers have acted successfully for a large number of patients pursuing claims against both surgeons and manufacturers for injuries suffered following hip replacement.
-If you or someone you know has concerns following hip replacement surgery, speak to our team to see how we can help on 01904 55 66 00, or get in touch today.
+If you or someone you know has concerns following hip replacement surgery, speak to our team to see how we can help on 1904556600, or email us.